Pack3tL0ss/ConsolePi/README.md

 The Configuration file is validated and created during the install.
 Settings can be modified post-install via the configuration file `/etc/ConsolePi.yaml` (Some Changes will require consolepi-upgrade to be ran to take effect).
 See ConsolePi.yaml.example for an example of the available options.

 ### consolepi-menu sorting and connection settings
 When you assign a friendly alias to an adapter for predictability via the `rn` (rename) option in `consolepi-menu` or via `consolepi-addconsole` an alias (udev rule) is created for that adapter and ser2net.conf is updated with a pointer to that alias using the next available TELNET port in the 7xxx range which includes the desired serial settings.
 The `consolepi-menu` parses the ser2net.conf to retrieve the serial settings for each device, but it also uses this file to determine the order the adapters appear in the menu.
 The menu is sorted by TELNET port#.
-So if you want re-arrange the order devices show up you just need to re-arrange the port #s used in ser2net.conf for the devices.
+So if you want re-arrange the order devices show up you just need to re-arrange the port #s mapped in `/etc/ser2net.conf` for the devices.
+Just ensure each device is mapped to a unique port (no duplicate ports).
+> You can use the `tp` option in `consolepi-menu` to display the TELNET ports mapped to each device.
+Re-arranging them still needs to be done manually by editing `/etc/ser2net.conf`

 ### Configuring Manual Host Entries
 The Manual Host Entries Feature allows you to manually define other SSH or TELNET endpoints that you want to appear in the menu.
 These entries will appear in the `rs` remote shell menu by default, but can also show-up in the main menu if `show_in_main: true`.
 Manual host entries support [power outlet bindings](readme_content/power.md#power-control-setup) as well.
 To configure this feature simply populate the optional `HOSTS:` section of `ConsolePi.yaml`.
 Using the following structure: